icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

-## Building ELKStack 7.x for logging and monitoring and billing on CentOS7.6
+## Install the OSS ELKStack 7.x for logging, monitoring,billing on CentOS7.6

 1. Elasticsearch depends on Java so we will need to install the binaries and development files.